Termite Treatments - Bendigo and Central Victoria

 The termite treatment process

 At Go Pest we carry out all treatments to Australian standards.
-There are a number of steps to our professional termite treatment process
+There are a 6 steps to our professional termite treatment process

-2) Provide a termite treatment proposal.
-After we have discussed options with you, we provide a written treatment proposal before starting work.
+Provide a termite treatment proposal.
+After we have discussed the various termite treatment options with you, we provide a written treatment proposal before starting work.

-4) Carry out an all clear inspection.
-Once it looks like we have eliminated the termites it is important to carry out a thorough inspection of the whole property to confirm the building is clear of termites
+Once it looks like we have eliminated the termites it is important to carry out a thorough inspection of the whole property to confirm the building is clear of termites.

 There are two types of termite management systems; liquid termiticide soil treatments and termite baiting systems.

-As part of a Go Pest termite treatment you will get free termite inspections 1 month and 12 months after installation.
+As part of a Go Pest termite treatment you will get a free termite inspection 1 month after installation.
 After that, you will need to pay for your annual termite inspection, which is required to maintain any warranty.